mataiscat/mataiscat/README.md

 ### Hi there, I'm Junhua, or June 👋

 ## I'm a Student, Gamer, and Wannabe Programmer!
-- 🔭 I’m currently working on a B.A. in Neuroscience!
+- 🔬 I’m currently working on a B.A. in Neuroscience!
 - 🌱 I want to learn everything 🤣
 - 👯 I’m currently looking for a Data Science job
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I am a textbook INFJ personality type.
+- ⚡ Fun fact: I like 🏊🏄🎿🎮🎸🎤🎬📖

 ---